thisisaicee/JournalApp/README.md

 APP Features
 -----------------------
-Authentication (Email + Password authentification, Google Authentification) User Registration
+Authentication (Email + Password authentification, Google Authentification), User Registration,
-Submitting Diary Entry
+Submitting Diary Entry,
-Editing Diary Entry
+Editing Diary Entry,
-Deleting Data Entry
+Deleting Data Entry,

 The data is persisted on Firebase and the whole project is done while adhering strictly to the style guide for Java